sahmadov/bigquery-backup-restore-service/README.md

 * **Store** it in a portable format appropriate for on-premises systems or other cloud providers
 * **Restore** it when necessary.

-After developing an in-house solution, I found that a number of other teams had developed the very same backups for their own compliance or data governance needs independently.
-To get everyone from not having to reinvent the wheel, I open-sourced it.
+After developing an in-house solution I found that a number of other teams had developed the very same backups for their own compliance or data governance needs independently.
+To get everyone from not having to reinvent the wheel I open-sourced it.

 ### Important Use Cases Beyond Compliance